Vyral/base-template/_posts/2022-10-13-misty-soldwisch-has-a-proven-track-record.md

 Why do I, Jeff Springer, recommend Misty SOLDwisch?

-First of all, her experience and professionalism speak for themselves.
+First of all, she's a professional, and her experience will speak for itself.
 She has a great team, but **Misty came out to the house on the actual listing, and it was a personal one-on-one situation**.
 That was impressive to me with the numbers she has accumulated in the Des Moines market.

 Being a catch in the industry like I was for 30 years doing real estate termite inspections, I grew to know the Realtors in this market.
 We performed about 70% of the real estate inspections in this market for years, so I got to know a lot of real estate professionals.

 When your competitors say positive things about you, that’s important to me.
 Nobody ever said anything negative about Misty SOLDwisch.
 She’s known as a go-getter. **The Misty SOLDwisch Home Selling Team proved their system worked** because someone was always there taking care of whatever my issues were immediately.

 She proved that she has many team members there to ensure the transaction goes well—and mine did.
+If you have questions about anything real estate related, please call or email the SOLDwisch team.